 To discover more about Home Insurance, click here.

 Why do I need it?
 For newcomers to Canada who are entrepreneurs, business insurance can sometimes seem like an extra burden.
 Some business owners don’t consider small business insurance a necessity, but the fact is that even if you don’t have inventory or a retail location, your company still has financial and legal risks.

 To discover more about Business Insurance, click here.

 Increasingly, newcomers to Canada are arriving with pets (we love pets!).
 Dogs, cats and whatever.
 And also increasingly, pet insurance has become more important, both in terms of pet health and owner liability.

-Dogs and Home insurance: Your dog is legally considered your “property” which can come with a fair amount of liability exposure if you’re not careful.
-For that reason, dog bites usually fall under the purview of your personal liability insurance, which is really a part of your home insurance policy.
-It’s because of this liability exposure that makes it important to advise your insurance broker (and landlord!) that you have a dog.
-Read Here.
+Dogs and Home insurance: Your dog is legally your “property” which can come with a fair amount of liability exposure if you’re not careful.
+For that reason, dog bites usually fall under the purview of your personal liability insurance, which is a part of your home insurance policy.
+It’s because of this liability exposure that it’s important to advise your insurance broker (and landlord!) that you have a dog.

-Pet Health insurance explained: Finding the best pet health insurance depends on what your pet situation is and what kind of coverage you’re looking for.
+Pet Health insurance explained: Finding the best pet health insurance depends on what your pet’s situation is and what kind of coverage you’re looking for.
 Despite its growing popularity, only 20 companies offer pet insurance in North America in 2020.
-Read Here.

 To discover more about Pet Insurance, click here.